rathena/rathena/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: type:enhancement
+assignees: ''

+---

 <!-- NOTE: Anything within these brackets will be hidden on the preview of the Feature Request. -->

 **Is your request related to a missing feature?**